 Load tickets will be issued by an authorized representative of the County at the loading site.
 The County representative will keep one copy of the ticket, and give four copies to the vehicle operator.
 Upon arrival at the dumpsite, the vehicle operator will give the four copies to the County representative at the dumpsite.
 Trucks with less than full capacities will be adjusted down by visual inspection.
 This determination will be made by the County representative present at the dumpsite.
 The County representative will validate, enter the estimated debris quantity, and sign the tickets.
 The County will keep the original copy and the three remaining duplicate copies will be returned to the vehicle operator for the Contractor’s records.

 Recent technological advancements have allowed for electronic or automated documentation of debris removal.
 The use of an Automated Debris Management System (ADMS) is at the discretion of the County and its authorized representatives.
-The successful proposer should be prepared to manage a debris removal operation that is documented using both paper based and electronic systems
+The successful proposer should be prepared to manage a debris removal operation that is documented using both paper based and electronic systems.

 The Contractor shall give written notice of the location for work scheduled 24 hours in advance.